reubenvanammers/reubenvanammers.github.io/docs/_posts/2020-09-07-reinforcement-learning-connect4.markdown

 When I attempted to implemented something that was similar to the AlphaGo algorithm, I decided to mainly work with Connect 4.
 If you're not familiar with the game, players take turns in placing their colored token in a $6*7$ grid.
 The token falls to the lowest empty place in the column.
 The aim of the game, as might be expected from it's name, is to get 4 of your own color in a straight line, whether thats a row, column or diagonal.

 In terms of complexity, it's significantly more complicated than a a game like Tic-Tac-Toe, which has a relatively trivial solution.
 Connect-4 is a solved game, although the solution is very complicated - it's been found that the player that goes can force a win, but any deviation from optimal play can allow the opponent to force a win.
-Nevertheless, it's complicated enough to allow complex emergent behavior, without being some complicated that it's infeasible to program and train with an individual's resources.
+Nevertheless, it's complicated enough to allow complex emergent behavior, without being so complicated that it's infeasible to program and train with an individual's resources.

 ## Implementation